 According to another myth; Medusa was one of the three Gorgonas (female monster of the underworld in Greek mythology) with snake-head.
 She has the power of gorgonising the ones that look at her.
 And so putting the Medusa Head in the cistern was for protecting purposes.

-Basilica Cistern Visiting Information and Ticket Price
+Visiting Information & Ticket Price

 Open every day between 09:00-17:30